- Peer and faculty tutoring

 To sign up for a tutoring appointment, visit the Lacey One Stop or call 360-709-2000.

 LSS also provides eTutoring services through the Western eTutoring Consortium.
 All currently enrolled SPSCC students have access to free, professional, online tutoring in a variety of subject areas, including writing, anatomy and physiology, math, chemistry, physics, Spanish, accounting, and more.

 College Placement Test Prep

-Test Prep Website
+Test Prep Workshops